Dazzler (Marvel Comics): Age of Apocalypse

-Dazzler appears as a member of the X-Men.
+In the Age of Apocalypse reality, Dazzler appears as a member of the X-Men.
 She is a chain smoker, having no use for a singing voice in this timeline.
 She is also more skilled with her powers, being able to create hard-light constructs, as well as manipulate both light and sound energies.
 With this new power-set, Dazzler serves as a one-woman training facility, as well as a messenger via holographic transmissions.
-She was romantically involved with Exodus, and did not accompany the main team of X-Men in the final assault on Apocalypse.
+She was romantically involved with Exodus.

 Dazzler was one of the characters involved in the original Age of Apocalypse to be brought back for the Age of Apocalypse 10th Anniversary miniseries.
-Like many of the other X-Men, Dazzler's costume in the 10th anniversary reflects an updated take on her original costume: the silver jumpsuit.
 Against the battle with Mr. Sinister's Sinister Six, Dazzler was swallowed within Cloak's dark dimension, but is ultimately saved by a lightning bolt from Storm which forces Cloak to spit her back out.